junokili/Surabaya-Kita/README.md

 The grid structuring uses responsive parameters for display effectiveness in e.g. displaying parallel event cards (4 on large screens, 3 on medium screens and 1 on small screens) and also for the navbar collapsing below medium screen widths.
 There are also font size changes for display effectiveness in e.g. the headers and the search boxes.
-The site has also been tested on different browsers e.g. Chrome, Firefox, Edge.
+The site has also been tested successfully on different browsers e.g. Chrome, Firefox, Edge.

 - **Language Validation**

 The HTML was validated through W3C HTML Validation Service (https://validator.w3.org/nu/).
 A significant number of errors appear, however these are due to the curly brackets used with the python/flask app.
-One warning is noted, which is due to a repeated id value, however, this is from a switch in a meterilize form repeated in an if / else function.
+One warning is noted, which is due to a repeated id value in the Edit Event form, however, this results from a switch in a meterilize form repeated in an if / else function.

 The CSS was validated with no reported errors through W3C CSS Validation Service (https://jigsaw.w3.org/css-validator/).